tednaleid/sublime-EasyMotion/README.md

 ![Many Matches Second](https://raw.github.com/tednaleid/sublime-EasyMotion/add_images/images/many_matches_second.png)

 Keep hitting `enter` and it will continue to cycle through them in groups of 62.
+You can also hit `shift-enter` to cycle backwards through the target groups.
+Hitting the `spacebar` will exit, and so will `ctrl-c` and `escape` (but for some reason there's currently a bug that makes you hit those twice to exit).

 ### Select all text between cursor and any visible character